 Picking The Right Outfit For Corporate Headshots & Portraits

-One of the most important topics I like to cover before a session is wardrobe.
+One of the most important pieces in creating the final image is wardrobe.

 Who is the audience?